Brisbane Whale Watching

 Sea Turtles

-Six of the seven species of sea turtles in the world are found in Moreton bay.
-The green and loggerhead turtle are the most common and are permanent residents.
+Six of the seven species of sea turtles in the world are found in Moreton Bay.
+The green and loggerhead turtles are the most common and are permanent residents.

 Dolphins